Manually Creating NuGet Packages for Xamarin

 This page contains some tips to help build NuGet packages that target the Xamarin platform.

-Xamarin Studio 6.2 includes the ability to automatically generate NuGet packages from PCL, .NET Standard, or Shared Projects.
+Xamarin Studio 6.2 (and Visual Studio for Mac) includes the ability to automatically generate NuGet packages from PCL, .NET Standard, or Shared Projects.
 Refer to the Multiplatform Libraries for Code Sharing guide for more details.

 NuGet Package Xamarin Profiles